-The Council's monitoring programme for the year under review included four inspections, and the collection of four wastewater and 24 groundwater samples for physicochemical analysis.
+The Council's monitoring programme for the year under review included four inspections, and the collection of four wastewater and 29 groundwater samples for physicochemical analysis.
+This includes monitoring of a bore which was installed on 5 November 2019.
 Silver Fern Farms supplied records of their own monitoring, as well as records of the volume of water abstracted and the volume of wastewater discharged.

 The groundwater abstraction data showed that the instantaneous volume limit was exceeded frequently by small amounts, although the daily limit was being met.
-These exceedances continued occasionally throughout the current monitoring period, however the exceedance was greater than the margin of error of the flowmeter on only two occasions during the period under review.
-At the time the exceedances occurred, advice was being sought with regards to the most robust way to determine the combined error of the three flowmeters, and the exceedances were not greater than the 15% threshold previously used as the combined margin of error.
-Therefore no further action was taken.
+These exceedances continued occasionally throughout the current monitoring period.
+However the exceedance was greater than the margin of error of the flowmeter on only two occasions during the period under review.
+No action was taken due to problems with the telemetry system which caused a delay in receipt of the data by both Silver Fern Farms and the Council.

-Average nitrogen loadings have remained below the operational target of 300 kg/ha/y since the irrigation area was increased in size to 110.5 ha.
+Nitrogen loadings exceeded the operational target of 300 kg/ha/y in one sector during the period under review.
 Monitoring of a site of significance to Ngaa Rauru Kiitahi, a spring at the coast, was continued in relation to the extended irrigation area.